deadratfink/jy-transform/README.md

     });
 ```

-The result in the `middleware` function can be retrieved from the `result` array, in `Promise.all([...])`
+Then the `result in the `middleware` function can be retrieved from the returned
-you have to pick the last element which contains the "final product":
+array, i.e. in case of `Promise.all([...])` you have to pick the _last_ element
+which contains the "final product".
+From our example above it would be

 ```javascript
 {